tov/succinct-rs/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE-MIT)
 [![License: Apache 2.0](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](LICENSE-APACHE)

 This library is a very early work in progress.
+So far we have integer vectors with arbitrary-sized (1- to 64-bit) elements.
+Next up: efficient rank and select queries.

 ## Usage